han4wluc/han4wluc.com/src/blog/2024/03-book-review-philosophy-of-software-design.md

 For a Web API, the API doc is the interface (for example Open API doc).
 The implemetnation is the the backend code.
 API documentation is part of the interface.
 For a function. the Function parameters/arguments and return type is the interface.
 The imlementation is the content of the functions.
-Function Comments are part of the interface.
+Function comments are part of the interface.

 > It’s more important for a module to have a simple interface than a simple implementation

 To understand this quote, we need to understand the relationship of interface and implemeantion to cognitive load.

-When we use a function, we need to 'load' its interface to our cognitive load.
+When we use a function, we need to 'load' its interface into our cognitive load.
 But we don't need to 'load' the implementation.
 The implementation of the interface can be very complicated.
 But as long as the interface is simple, we can get all the benefits of the implementation by paying for the simplicity of the interface.

-The user of the function should not be needing to know about the implemeantion.
+The user of the function should not be needing to know about the implementation.
 This is the whole point of the interaface.
 Unless, of course his/her task so to update the implementation itself.
-If the user of the function needs to know or read about the details of the implementation, you might be having information leakage.
+If the user of the function needs to know or read about the details of the implementation, you might be having 'information leakage', and you will have a hard time because when you implementation changes, the interface will need to change as well.

 > Modules should be deep
 > General-purpose modules are deeper